 Example: if the kitchen is 2.50 meters wide, 4.00 meters long, 2.50 meters high, the calculation will be as follows (2.50 x 4.00x 2.50) x 10 = .
 Where 250 represents cubic meters/hour.
 In this case a range hood with an airflow rate of 250 m3/h (or higher) can guarantee the adequate airflow rate.

-So what type of cooker hood would you like to have?
-There are several different cooker hood types and on the market and a huge amount of models to choose from.
+So what type of cooker extractor hood would you like to have?
+There are several different extractor hood types on the market and a huge amount of models to choose from.
 Your choice depends on your taste and budget and also what is practical in your kitchen.
 Some of the options are:

 Wall Mounted Hoods